radioactiveAHM/cf-scanner/README.md

  "Alpn": ["http/1.1"], // List of supported ALPN (Application-Layer Protocol Negotiation) protocols.
  "IpVersion": "v4", // IP version (`v4` or `v6`).
  "IplistPath": "ipv4.txt", // Path to the file containing a list of IP addresses (e.g., `ipv4.txt`).
- "IgnoreRange": ["104", "172"], // List of octets where each IP matching the first octet will be ignored.
+ "IgnoreRange": [], // List of octets where each IP matching the first octet will be ignored. (e.g., `["172", "104"]`).
  "HTTP/3": false, // Use HTTP version 3 or not.
- "Method": "random", // Scanning method.
-Values can be random or linear.
+ "LinearScan": {
+    "Enable": false, // Enable linear scanning.
+104.17.178.0 "N3": null, // Max 3Th octet of IP.                            |  |
+    "N4": 256 // Max 4Th octet of IP.
+N3  N4
+ },
+  "DomainScan": {
+    "Enable": false, // Enable domain scanning.
+    "DomainAsSNI": false, // Use selected domain as SNI.
+    "DomainAsHost": false, // Use selected domain as Host.
+    "Shuffle": true, // Shuffle domains list for random scanning.
+    "SkipIPV6": true, // Skip IPv6 as result of resolving domain.
+    "DomainListPath": "cloudfalare-domains.txt" // Path to the file containing a list of domains },
  "Padding": true, // Enable padding in HTTP requests by adding random text as cookies.
 This helps eliminate fixed-size requests, enhancing security and privacy.
  "PaddingSize": "5-500", // Padding size range.
  "CSV": false // CSV format result